-You can choose either one for guidelines.
-Complete assignments should be 2-3 pages in length, typed in 12 point font (Times New Roman) and double spaced with 1 inch margins, all sides including top and bottom.
-Staple a copy of this rubric to your completed paper.
-You must also include a title cover sheet.
-4 Points each will be deducted for missing rubric and/or cover sheet.
+Complete assignments should be 2-4 pages in length, typed in 12 point font (preferably Times New Roman) and double spaced with 1 inch margins on all sides.
+A list of interview questions will be provided on Blackboard under the tab 'Assignment Help and Interview Questions'.
+You must use this format.
+This assignment must be submitted as a hard copy, stapled, with a cover sheet.

 Quizzes --- Seven quizzes will be given throughout the semester on various units covered.
 Quiz dates will be listed in the Itinerary in the syllabus.
 Each quiz will be worth 20 points and will be given with a time limit.
-Quizzes will be taken on Blackboard during class.
+Quizzes will be taken on Blackboard after class on day listed in itinerary.
 Quiz times will be announced.
-Bring a form of electronics capable of accessing Blackboard.
+One attempt will be allowed.
+Quizzes will not be reopened.